torv72/torv-reports-v4/README.md

 - **Generating an HTML report for Snowmass Club**:
   This example generates an HTML report using average results across all seasons for Organic Matter (OM).
-The raw data values in the trendline charts are represented as beeswarms.
+The raw data values in the trend line charts are represented as beeswarms.
 The sand fraction section and the interpretation of the results are excluded.
 These settings are the defaults, so they don't need to be specified in the function call.
 For an example that explicitly